aws-samples/serverless-patterns/lambda-s3-download/README.md

-# Lambda S3 Download
+# AWS Lambda to Amazon S3 — URL File Downloader

-This pattern deploys a Lambda function that downloads a file from a URL and uploads it to an S3 bucket using multipart upload.
+This pattern deploys an AWS Lambda function that downloads a file from a URL and stores it in Amazon S3 using multipart upload.
 It streams the file in configurable chunks through `/tmp`, making it capable of handling files larger than Lambda's memory and storage limits.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.